John-Kingham/birds-beasts-fishes/README.md

 - The game includes an instructions section, which is accessible from the main menu.
 - The instructions section explains how the game works and how the game's scoring system works.
 - The user can return to the main menu by pressing enter.
-- This is useful to users because it tells them how to play the game, and how to get a higher score (guess long words in as few guesses as possible).
+- This feature is useful to users because it tells them how to play the game, and how to get a higher score (guess long words in as few guesses as possible).

 ![Instructions](docs/images/instructions.png)